Estoppel: Promissory estoppel

 Suppose that B goes to a store and sees a sign that the price of a radio is $10.
 B tells the shopkeeper that he will get the money and come back later that day to purchase it; there is no discussion of price.
 The shopkeeper says that when B returns, he will welcome B as a customer—unless he sells all three of his radios first.
 Hearing this, B goes and sells his watch for $10 (it was really worth $15, but since B wanted the money right away, he chose not to wait for the best price).
 When B returns, the sign says $11, and the owner tells B that he has raised the price.
-In equity, can you argue that the shopkeeper is estopped by conduct?
+In equity, can it be argued that the shopkeeper is estopped by conduct?
 B relied upon the implied representation that a radio would be sold for $10 when he returned with the money; B has sold his watch at a discount, to his detriment.
 (This element would be absent if B sold the watch at the market price.)
 But the shopkeeper did not guarantee to hold one of the radios against the possibility of B's return nor did they agree a fixed price.

 In some common-law jurisdictions, a promise by the shopkeeper to hold a specific radio would create a binding contract, even if B had to go for the money.
 A promise to pay the owner in the future is good consideration if it is made in exchange for a promise to sell a specific radio (one from three is probably sufficiently specific): one promise in exchange for a second promise creates equal value.
 So the shopkeeper's actual words and knowledge are critical to deciding whether either a contract or an estoppel arises.

 The drafters of the Second Restatement debated how to calculate the amount of damages flowing from a promissory estoppel, using the following example: A young man's uncle promises to give him $1,000 to buy a car.
 The young man buys a car for $500, but the uncle refuses to pay any money.
 Is the young man entitled to $1,000 (the amount promised), or merely $500 (the amount he actually lost)?
 The Restatement states that "The remedy granted for breach may be limited as justice requires"—leaving quantification to the discretion of the court.

 Other estoppels

 Pais

 Estoppel in pais (literally "by act of notoriety", or "solemn formal act") is the historical root of common law estoppel by representation and equitable estoppel.
-The terms Estoppel in pais and equitable estoppel are used interchangeably in American law.
+The terms "estoppel in pais" and "equitable estoppel" are used interchangeably in American law.